lacunadream/robinhood/README.md

 ```

 To use example.py, first edit auth.txt to include your username and password, each on their own line.
 You can then uncomment any commands you want to run.

+**NOTICE:** Neither the author nor this library are in any way afilliated with Robinhood Markets Inc. Use of this library is at your own risk.
+The author makes no warranties express or implied as to the completeness, accuracy or reliability of this library or the Robinhood API.
+Under no circumstances shall the author be held liable to you for any reliance on functionality of or information obtained through the libary.